offbynull/learn/Biology/input/input.md

 Metabolism can be broken down into 2 categories: anabolism (building-up) and catabolism (breaking-down).

 The process that breaks down a large molecule into smaller molecules is called `{bm} catabolism/(catabolic|catabolism)/i`.
-An enzyme takes in a larger molecule breaks up some of its bonds via `{bm} exergonic rection`s: energy used as bonds in the molecule are release thereby breaking it up into smaller molecules.
+An enzyme takes in a larger molecule breaks up some of its bonds via `{bm} exergonic reaction`s: energy used as bonds in the molecule are release thereby breaking it up into smaller molecules.

 ```{note}
 A good way to remember the reaction types...
 In ENDergonic reactions, the energy ENDs up in a bond.
 In EXergonic reactions, the energy EXplodes out thereby breaking the bond.